angelosat/personal-project/README.md

 2. Develop scalable and modular components that can be reused for a smaller game, should an idea come up
 3. Develop skills to be utilized for finding a job as a game (ideally) developer, in case a career change was in order

-#
-* Systems being iterated upon as needs arise
-* Being worked on on and off as a hobby project

-# Workflow
+# Current state
 * Iterating on different systems in a rotation in order to prevent burn-out

-# Current state
 * Still a lot of legacy code from early iterations that is slowly phased out/refactored, in order to not break everything at once

 # Highlights